Markets weigh winners and losers should Democrats take Senate

 That in turn could increase regulatory risks for banks, healthcare, big-tech and fossil fuel companies, while crimping after tax earnings and EPS valuations.

-Yields on 10-year Treasury notes US10YT=RR rose to 0.99%, the highest since the market mayhem of mid-March and just a whisker from the psychological 1.0% bulwark.
+Yields on 10-year Treasury notes US10YT=RR rose as high as 1.0020%, crossing the psychological 1% bulwark for the first time since the market mayhem of mid-March.

 "That said, a decent case is made for risk markets being enamoured at the prospects of stronger fiscal support in 2021, putting aside for now – but not indefinitely - concerns about higher taxes and regulation."